A Winston-Salem man is robbed and shot in the city's northern section

 Nickerson was taken to a local hospital for treatment of his non-life threatening injuries, police said.

 Investigators determined that Nickerson had come home when he was approached by two suspects, police said.
-The suspects then stole Nickerson's vehicle and personnel items.
+The suspects then stole Nickerson’s vehicle and personal items.

 During the robbery, Nickerson was shot, police said.